ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/api-overview.markdown

-     You can, for instance, gather multiple session actions (e.g. the update of a time-series and the modification of a document) and execute them in a single transaction by calling `session.saveChanges`, to ensure that they would all be completed or all be reverted.
+     You can, for instance, gather multiple session actions (e.g. the update of a time-series and the modification of a document) and execute them in a single transaction by calling `session.SaveChanges`, to ensure that they would all be completed or all be reverted.
    * You can use `session` methods to `include` time-series while loading documents.